pgtipping/Synthalyst/memory-bank/activeContext.md

-# Active Context (2024-03-01)
+# Active Context (2024-03-02)

-## Current Focus (2024-03-01)
+## Current Focus (2024-03-02)

+The current focus is on fixing a Vercel deployment failure caused by a missing GROQ_API_KEY environment variable.
+The build was failing with the error: "The GROQ_API_KEY environment variable is missing or empty".
+We've implemented the following fixes:

+1. Improved error handling in the Interview Questions Generator API route:

+   - Added conditional initialization of the Groq client only when the API key is available
+   - Implemented a fallback mechanism to provide sample questions when the LLM service is unavailable
+   - Enhanced error responses to be more user-friendly and informative

+2. Updated the client-side component to handle API configuration errors gracefully:

+   - Added specific handling for 503 Service Unavailable responses
+   - Improved error message display to provide better guidance to users

+3. Updated documentation:
+   - Enhanced the .env.example file with clearer instructions about the GROQ_API_KEY requirement
+   - Added notes about setting this variable in the Vercel environment

+These changes ensure that the application can build successfully even when environment variables are missing, and provides a better user experience when services are unavailable.

+Previously, the focus was on fixing the Interview Questions Generator to properly display questions, evaluation tips, and scoring rubrics.
+We've identified and resolved issues with JSON parsing and display in the Interview Questions Generator.
+The main problems were:

+1. Complex JSON parsing logic in the API route with multiple fallback mechanisms that were causing confusion
+2. Multiple extraction methods that weren't working together consistently
+3. Inconsistent response handling in the component
+4. Complex HTML handling in the scoring rubric

+We've simplified the solution by:

+1. Changing the LLM prompt to request a clearly structured response with section headers (QUESTIONS:, EVALUATION TIPS:, SCORING RUBRIC:) instead of JSON
+2. Implementing a simpler section-based extraction approach in the API route
+3. Removing unnecessary filtering in the component that might have been filtering out valid content
+4. Simplifying the HTML generation for the scoring rubric
+5. Improving error handling to show more specific error messages
+6. Adding better empty state handling in the UI

+Previously, the focus was on fixing accessibility and linter errors in the test files, specifically addressing ARIA role issues in the InterviewQuestionsForm.test.tsx file.
+We've fixed a linter error related to ARIA roles where a `<li>` element with `role="option"` needed to be contained within a parent element that has either the "group" or "listbox" role.
+The solution was to remove both the `role="option"` and `aria-selected` attributes from the `<li>` element in the SelectItem mock component, as these attributes were causing accessibility violations in the test environment.

-The current focus is on fixing display issues in the Interview Questions Generator, specifically addressing a problem where evaluation tips were showing after the questions instead of in their dedicated tab.
+Previously, the focus was on fixing display issues in the Interview Questions Generator, specifically addressing a problem where evaluation tips were showing after the questions instead of in their dedicated tab.
 We've improved the JSON parsing in the API route to better handle malformed responses from the LLM, enhanced the extraction function to better separate tips from questions, updated the prompt to ensure the LLM returns properly formatted JSON, and added filtering in the UI component to ensure tips don't appear in the questions tab.

 Previously, the focus was on upgrading Shadcn UI to the latest version.
 We've replaced the outdated shadcn-ui and @shadcn/ui packages with the new shadcn package.
 We've updated all existing UI components to their latest versions and added new components like Carousel, Drawer, and Command.
 We've also replaced the deprecated toast component with the new sonner component and created a migration utility to ensure backward compatibility with existing code.